Kaleemullah Khan (footballer)

 Kaleemullah Khan (born 20 September 1992) is a Pakistani professional footballer who plays as a forward for the Pakistan national team.
 Currently a free agent since 2021, he last played for Iraqi Premier League club Zakho SC.

 He is the first Pakistani footballer to play and score in the United States, and also the first Pakistani player to score 100 career goals in club competitions.
 He has been praised for his positioning, teamwork and stamina, and has shown consistency in scoring and creating goals.

 Early life

 Belonging to the Achakzai tribe of ethnic Pashtuns, Khan was born in the city of Chaman, in the Balochistan province of Pakistan.
 He started playing for his school team, the Government High School Chaman.
-In the beginning, his parents were not supportive of his interest in the sport due to the lack of football support and infrastructure in the country, but agreed to it when he signed a contract with the club AFC Chaman.
+In the beginning, his parents were not supportive of his interest in the sport due to the lack of football support and infrastructure in the country, but agreed to it when he signed a contract with the club Afghan Chaman.